Quest Magazine

 10. communication resourcing and interpersonal skills.

-The CIPD provides library and information services, training courses leading to qualifications, CPD, and the chance to network with others at national and regional events.
-Members also receive its monthly magazine, People Management, which not only contains a large number of job advertisements, but also provides up-to-date information on industry developments, career opportunities, courses, and so on.
+The CIPD offers a range of services, including library and information resources, training courses leading to qualifications, continuous professional development (CPD) opportunities, and networking events at national and regional levels.
+Members receive the monthly magazine People Management, which features job advertisements, industry developments, career opportunities, and information on courses.

 HR APPRENTICESHIPS